-The Executive are asked that subject to Council approving the budget on 26 February 2019:
+Subject to Council approving the budget on 26 February 2019:

-- (1) The projects forming the HRA major repairs and improvement programme, as set out in Appendix 4 to this report, be approved. - (2) The Director of Community Services be authorised, in consultation with the Lead Councillor for Housing & Development Management, to reallocate funding between approved schemes to make best use of the available resources. - (3) The Director of Community Services be authorised, in consultation with the Lead Councillor for Housing & Development Management to set rents for new developments.
+- (1) That the projects forming the HRA major repairs and improvement programme, as set out in Appendix 4 to this report, be approved. - (2) That the Director of Community Services be authorised, in consultation with the Lead Councillor for Housing and Development Management: - (a) to reallocate funding between approved schemes to make best use of the available resources; and - (b) to set rents for new developments.

-The Executive is asked to endorse the recommendation to Council below:
+The Executive also endorsed the recommendation to Council below: